washyn/abp-basic-example/readme.md

 ``` -->

 # TODO:
+- Fix localization resource, in backend and frontend
 - Agregar Ejemplo de domain service, test, 2
 - Agregar ejemplos de test en todas las capas, 2
 - Disable proxy generation, for all by default and only add this with RemoteService decorator.
 4